CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/KubernetesConfigResultEntry.md

 HasConfigResult returns a boolean if a field has been set.

+### SetConfigResultNil

+`func (o *KubernetesConfigResultEntry) SetConfigResultNil(b bool)`

+ SetConfigResultNil sets the value for ConfigResult to be an explicit nil

+### UnsetConfigResult
+`func (o *KubernetesConfigResultEntry) UnsetConfigResult()`

+UnsetConfigResult ensures that no value is present for ConfigResult, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)